Renzzauw/Webtech-practicum2/readme.txt

     first and then the section message.
 The alerts should display "You" > "Clicked".
 -   JQUERY:
     All javascript files make use of jQuery and its syntax using the $-sign.
+-   CLASSES, INHERITANCE & KNOWLEDGE BASE:
+    We made an article generating class.
+This class takes a title and content in its constructor and creates HTML with this info.
+    It also makes sure to link it with an <a>-tag to next articles and adds the article to a nav menu on top.
+We made a second class that inherits from this one, but it adds an extra feature: an extra paragraph of content.